 For the users who visited ‘www.rigordatasolutions.com’, which other sites did they visit? – Case of online business

-These are just out of the box questions but am sure in your daily tasks you’ll come across scenarios where this technique is appropriate.
+These are just out of the box questions, but am sure in your daily tasks you’ll come across a scenarios where this technique is appropriate.

 Let’s build a case first